MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/commands/log.md

 ## Flags

-Some flags to recommend.
+Recommended flags for common usage.

 ```
 --all
 ```

-Pretend as if all the refs in refs/ are listed on the command line as `<commit>`.
+> Pretend as if all the refs in refs/ are listed on the command line as
+> `<commit>`.

 ```
 -p --patch